-The DTI Secretary said that, “Platforms like Alibaba have opened up markets to hundreds of millions of MSMEs in China contributing to the alleviation of poverty by creating jobs to the economy.
-We should follow that track in the Philippines…Through the Internet, they are able to find customers and they’re able to export and they don’t have to deal with customs.
+The DTI Secretary said that “Platforms like Alibaba have opened up markets to hundreds of millions of MSMEs in China, contributing to the alleviation of poverty by creating jobs in the economy.
+We should follow that track in the Philippines…Through the Internet, they can find customers, and they’re able to export, and they don’t have to deal with customs.
 This kind of e-commerce platform is what we have to promote.
 That will be a big boost to our MSMEs.”

 The E-Commerce Roadmap, spearheaded by the Department of Trade and Industry, addresses the identified factors that impede the development of the Philippine e-commerce industry both in the macro and micro view.
 The government highlights the roadmap’s importance as an integral piece in catalyzing growth and globalization, especially for micro, small, and medium enterprises (MSMEs).

 This landmark policy for the e-commerce industry of the Philippines provides opportunities for established businesses, MSMEs and Filipinos wanting to start an e-commerce business.
-Since 99.6% of Philippine enterprises are made up by micro, small, and medium enterprises (MSMEs), they will largely benefit from this initiative.
-By participating and engaging in e-commerce programs and projects, Philippine MSMEs can have more opportunities to grow their income resulting to a good economy as well.
-This also decreases the chances of failure which is high for new businesses and MSMEs.
+Since 99.6% of Philippine enterprises are made up of micro, small, and medium enterprises (MSMEs), they will largely benefit from this initiative.
+By participating and engaging in e-commerce programs and projects, Philippine MSMEs can have more opportunities to grow their income, resulting in a good economy as well.
+This also decreases the chances of failure, which is high for new businesses and MSMEs.

 According to the DTI, The roadmap’s main objective is to contribute 25% to the Philippines’ gross domestic product (GDP) by 2020 (from 10% in 2015 based on estimates made by iMetrics Asia Pacific Corporation).
 Specific objectives of the e-commerce roadmap are the following:

-Specifically, the e-commerce roadmap identifies the specific areas that the government will prioritize and improve to achieve the grandiose objectives mentioned above.
+Specifically, the e-commerce roadmap identifies the areas the government will prioritize and improve to achieve the grandiose objectives mentioned above.

 - Infrastructure: The need for an appropriate supply chain, communications, and applications infrastructure.
-Deliverables on this initiatives are:
+Deliverables on this initiative are:

 - Innovation: The ability to foster and support innovation, including the ability to protect innovation and investment in research and development;